Safe and Healthy Learning Environment

 The Northwestern University Feinberg School of Medicine is committed to the principle that educational relationships should be one of mutual respect between teacher and learner.
 Because the school trains individuals who are entrusted with the lives and well-being of others, we have unique responsibilities to assure that students learn as members of a community of scholars in an environment that is conducive to learning.
 Feinberg wants to encourage students to bring attention to any breach or perceived breach of the Safe and Healthy Learning Environment, and wishes to be open about the process the university has in place should such a claim be made.
 The process flow document illustrated in Appendix A offers a snapshot of our reporting, escalation, and resolution procedures related to a student claim of alleged mistreatment by a faculty member or instructor / supervisor.
 The school also offers an ombudsperson for student support.

 The teacher-learner relationship confers rights and responsibilities upon both parties.
 Behaving in a way that embodies the ideal teacher-learner relationship fosters mutual respect, minimizes the likelihood of learner mistreatment, and optimizes the educational experience.

 Responsibilities of Teachers

-- Treat learners fairly, respectfully and without bias related to their race, color, religion, national origin, sex, sexual orientation, gender identity or expression, parental or marital status, age, disability, citizenship status, veteran status, genetic information, or any other classification protected by law or University policy.
+- Treat learners fairly, respectfully, and without bias related to their race, color, religion, national origin, sex, pregnancy, sexual orientation, gender identity, gender expression, parental status, marital status, age, disability, citizenship status, veteran status, genetic information, or any other classification protected by law or University policy.